 This recipe was actually published in Oklahoma Today magazine years ago.
 They didn’t want the recipe, per se, it just came with the article they asked me to write on cranberries.
 I jumped at the chance because, as with many of my fellow bloggers, if not all, I just love cranberries.
 They scream holidays for me.

-Plus, they’re so verstile.
-They’re just as good in a cake or cookie, like this recipe, as they are in a cranberry compote or chutney – adding that tartness that is so unique and yet so necessary.
+Plus, they’re so versatile.
+They’re so good cookies, like this recipe, as they are in a cranberry compote or a cranberry chutney – adding that tartness that is so unique and yet so necessary.
 I just have a love relationship with these little guys.
 Back in our lean years, I even made cranberry garlands for our Christmas tree.
 So beautiful and festive.

 But back to the cookie recipe, here it is.
 I know you’ll enjoy its uniqueness and fabulousness as much as I do!